tine-groupware/tine-dev/README.md

 ## Quickstart

-prerequisites: git, docker, php, composer and your user is in the docker group.
-If not see [below](#install-docker-io-and-docker-compose)
+prerequisites: git, docker, php, composer, npm and your user is in the docker group.
+If not see "Install and Setup Docker"

-1. clone this git and open it `git clone https://github.com/tine-groupware/tine-dev.git tine-dev` and `cd tine20-dev`
+1. clone this git and open it `git clone https://github.com/tine-groupware/tine-dev.git tine-dev` and `cd tine-dev`
 2. install symfony/console dependencies `composer install`
 3. start tine20-docker setup `./console docker:up`, if you have not done this, install 4 to 6 answer y to clone repos
 4. install tine `./console tine:install`